detekt/detekt/docs/pages/documentation/style.md

 ### DataClassContainsFunctions

-This rule reports functions inside data classes which have not been whitelisted as a conversion function.
+This rule reports functions inside data classes which have not been marked as a conversion function.

 Data classes should mainly be used to store data.
 This rule assumes that they should not contain any extra functions aside functions that help with converting objects from/to one another.